Web Update Wizard - FAQ

 Q: The screen where the update wizard is retrieving the file is not adaptable. is there a way that we can customize that screen?

 Yes!
-See 'Customising the 'Look and Feel' of the Web Update Wizard Dialogs' and 'Web Update Wizard Language Files'
+See 'Customising the 'Look and Feel' of the Software Update Wizard Dialogs' and 'Software Update Wizard Language Files'

 Top